matt-whitfield/mattsWebSite/src/content/blog/food-friendly-blog.md

 Here’s an example of the rewritten prompt:

-> **Original prompt:** “*Design an app that streamlines the communication workflow for front of house restaurant employees and simplifies allergy checks, pre-shift meetings, and food inventory.*”
+> **Original prompt:** “*Design an app that streamlines the communication workflow for front of house restaurant employees and simplifies allergy checks, pre-shift meetings, and food inventory.*” <br><br>**Systems-thinking prompt:** “*Design an app for restaurant servers to check and communicate dish allergens while placing orders.*”
->

-> **Systems-thinking prompt:** “*Design an app for restaurant servers to check and communicate dish allergens while placing orders.*”
 >

 The prompt works because it builds on existing architecture.
 Every POS system has order-taking functionality—that’s table stakes.
 Notice that I’m just adding ONE feature to an existing workflow—allergen checking during order-taking.